 Art therapy

-Art therapy is a legally protected title in the UK, requiring a certain level of training and for the art therapist to be registered with the Health and Care Professions Council (HCPC).
+Art therapy is a legally protected title in the UK, requiring a certain level of training and for the therapist to be registered with the Health and Care Professions Council (HCPC).
+My HCPC registration number is AS15955.
 To find out more about art therapy, please visit the British Association of Art Therapists website.

 EMDR